 Larry was elected and ordained as a Ruling Elder in 2015.
 He was born in Portland, TN and was raised in a Christian family.
 While in elementary school, Larry made his parents’ faith his own, and has been following Jesus ever since.
 Over the years, Larry has grown from a “do good / be good” type of faith into one that has a much greater appreciation for both his own sinfulness and the incredible grace of Jesus.

 Larry attended David Lipscomb College (BA), the University of Georgia (MA) and Harvard University (PhD).
 He taught at the University of Mississippi before moving to Winston-Salem in 1980, where he taught Medical Psychology at Wake Forest School of Medicine for nineteen years.
-He then moved on to provide community psychological services in Wilkes County, before accepting his current position with Cornerstone Behavioral Medicine in High Point.
-Larry lives in Davie County with his wife, Sandy, who is a retired school librarian.
-Together they raised two children to adulthood (Abbie and Matt) and are now enjoying their granddaughter (Olivia).
+He then moved on to provide community psychological services in Wilkes County, before accepting a position with Cornerstone Behavioral Medicine in High Point.
+Larry is now retired and lives in Davie County with his wife, Sandy, who is a retired school librarian.
+Together they raised two children (Abbie and Matt) and are now enjoying their granddaughter (Olivia).